• D.C.

 Q: How?

-A: First, Biden would need to withdraw, and release his 3,904 delegates, who were selected last month.
-The newly unbound delegates would pick the new nominee.
-When Democrats speculate about a “mini-primary” or “open convention,” what they mean is that these delegates, along with the 37 “uncommitted” delegates and the eight won by candidates who dropped out already, could vote for whoever they wanted to.
+A: Biden has withdrawn, and will release his 3,904 delegates, who were selected last month.
+The newly unbound delegates will pick the new nominee.
+When Democrats speculate about a “mini-primary” or “open convention,” what they mean is that these delegates, along with the 37 “uncommitted” delegates and the eight won by candidates who dropped out already, can vote for whoever they want to.

 Q: What’s the deadline?